iotaledger/iota.rs/documentation/docs/getting_started/java/android_development.md

 Add the jar to your `build.gradle` dependencies section using; for example: `implementation files('src\\main\\libs\\native.jar')`

 :::info

-When trying to build the `android-app` example in the repository with precompiled binaries, comment out all the `archTriplets` inside `iota.rs/bindings/java/examples/android-app/build.gradle`.
-(Otherwise you will try to regenerate the `.so` files)
+When trying to build the `android-app` example in the repository with precompiled binaries, comment out all the `archTriplets` inside `iota.rs/bindings/java/examples/android-app/build.gradle` (otherwise you will try to regenerate the `.so` files).
 :::